odrevet/C_HTTP/README.md

 # C_HTTP

-HTTP request in the C language (Linux + Windows )
+HTTP request in the C language for Linux and Windows.

-#build
+# build

  gcc test.c http.c -o http_req

-#Usage
+# Usage

  ./http_req hostname page

-## example
+# example

  ./http_req www.example.com "/index.php?id=42&action=foo"

-note the abscence of http:// and the usage of quote if your terminal proceed the special characters in the page
+note:

+* the url is not prefixed by 'http://'
+* the usage of quotes to prevent special character to mess with the terminal